Guitar Technique – 60 Essential Scale Patterns

 Click to hear guitar techniques scale patterns 60

-With the rhythmic and picking variations under your belt, you’re ready to take these variations to the scale patterns below, beginning with the most popular guitar scale of all time, the pentatonic scale.
+With rhythmic and picking variations under your belt, you’re ready to take these variations to the scale patterns below.

 Pentatonic Scale Patterns

-Applying patterns to pentatonic scales is a great way to build chops, learn fingerings, and bring a breath of fresh air to the most common scale on guitar.
+Applying patterns to pentatonics builds chops and brings a breath of fresh air to the most common scale on guitar.

-In this section of the lesson, you’ll learn a series of patterns over the pentatonic scale, as well as study essential variations for any pattern you learn and apply to your practice routine.
+In this section, you’ll learn patterns over the pentatonic scale, as well as study essential variations for any pattern you learn and apply to your practice routine.

 Pentatonic Scale Pattern 1

-Here’s how this pattern looks and sounds over an A minor pentatonic scale shape.
+Here’s this pattern over an A minor pentatonic scale.

 Click to hear guitar techniques scale patterns 8